New Jersey and New York Construction and Construction Defect Litigation

 As such, we collaborate with our clients to establish a fee arrangement that benefits your community and incorporates various strategies to avoid, if possible, placing a hardship on your residents via special assessments.
 In most cases, our team is able to offer contingency arrangements, hourly pricing, blended hourly-contingency fees, as well as competitive pricing and payment plans.

-It is our practice to work with communities to bring a matter to a successful conclusion while limiting financial strain.
+It is our practice to work with you to bring a matter to a successful conclusion while limiting financial strain.
 It is our intent to seek full recovery from the developer, or other responsible parties, and return the community to the quality and appearance that was promised to the owners when they bought their homes.
-It is our practice to work with communities to bring a matter to a successful conclusion while limiting financial strain.

 Did the contractor commit fraud?